Acetabular Labral (Hip) Tear

 After surgery, our physicians work collaboratively with in-house physical therapists to create an individualized rehabilitation plan for your child’s unique needs.

-Acetabular Labral (Hip) Tear Resources
+Acetabular Labral (Hip) Tear Doctors and Providers

 Learn more about acetabular labral (hip) tears in children: